Claudio Caniggia: Style of play

-A quick and physically strong striker, with good technique and dribbling skills, Caniggia was known in particular for his exceptional speed as a player; he competed in athletics before his football career, taking part in athletic tournaments at the provincial level, running the 100 meters.
-In addition to his ability to score goals consistently, he was also equally capable of playing off other forwards, and of creating chances for teammates; as such, he was often deployed in deeper roles as an advanced playmaker or creative forward, or even more frequently out wide as a winger.
+A quick and physically strong forward, with good technique and dribbling skills, Caniggia was known in particular for his exceptional speed as a player; he competed in athletics before his football career, taking part in athletic tournaments at the provincial level, running the 100 meters.
+In addition to his ability to score goals consistently, he was also equally capable of playing off other forwards, and of creating chances for teammates; as such, although he was capable of playing as a striker, he was often deployed in deeper roles as an advanced playmaker or creative forward, or even more frequently out wide as a winger.
 Due to his explosive running, which enabled him to get past opponents consistently, throughout his career, he was nicknamed El Hijo del Viento ("Son of the Wind") and El Pájaro ("The Bird").
 Despite his reputation as one of Argentina's greatest players ever, he was also known to be a controversial player.
 In addition to his playing ability and goalscoring, Caniggia stood out for his recognisable long blonde hair.

+Post-retirement

+Caniggia has served as a football agent for players such as Ian Subiabre and Luis Ingolotti.